AutoGen is in maintenance mode. Your agents still need a home.

 Git-based deployments

 Push to deploy with Connic.
-AutoGen requires custom CI/CD setup.
+The frameworks require custom CI/CD setup.

 Auto-scaling

 Connic scales automatically.
-AutoGen requires building scaling infrastructure.
+With AutoGen or MAF you build the scaling infrastructure.

 Environment management

 Built-in dev/staging/prod environments.
-AutoGen needs manual environment handling.
+The frameworks need manual environment handling.

 Secrets management

 Secure secrets per environment.
-AutoGen relies on external solutions.
+The frameworks rely on external solutions.

 Integrations & Triggers